pmtkim/SQL/README.md

 # SQL
 ## SQL Portfolio
-Welcome to my SQL portfolio!
-This code repository contains examples of SQL I've written.
-Feel free to take a look and reach out if you have any questions.
+This repository contains examples of SQL queries and projects I’ve worked on, showcasing my skills in data analysis, querying, and problem-solving.
+Feel free to explore the code, and don’t hesitate to reach out if you have any questions or feedback.